InvirganceDocumentation/convirgance-docs/docs/database-operations.md

 Atomic operations follow the principle of atomicity - making changes as small, indivisible units.
 This approach provides precise control and better error handling.
 This concept is used throughout the Convirgance DBMS, allowing changes to be rolled-back if an issue occurs.
 An interface is available [here](https://docs.invirgance.com/javadocs/convirgance/latest/com/invirgance/convirgance/dbms/AtomicOperation.html) if needed.

+### Query Operation

+At a high level, `QueryOperation` serves as a transaction wrapper around Query.
+Its main role is to ensure database operations are executed atomically (as a single unit), making them safer and more reliable.

+Can you guess what class `QueryOperation` implements?
+(Check the documentation link at the bottom for the answer)

 ### Inserting Data

 #### Example